Fig 1. A hyperbola is formed when a plane cuts a cone at a slope greater than that of the sides of the cone.

 A hyperbola has two asymptotes: the never-quite-attainable limits of the curve's branches as they run away to infinity.
 The transverse axis of the hyperbola is the line on which both foci lie and that also intersects both vertices (turning points); the conjugate axis goes through the center and is perpendicular to the transverse axis.

 A rectangular hyperbola has an eccentricity of √2 (see square root of 2), asymptotes that are mutually perpendicular, and the property that when stretched along one or both of its asymptotes, it remains unchanged.
-The standard equation of the rectangular equation is x2 + y2 = a2, where a is half the distance between the foci.
+The standard equation of the rectangular hyperbola is xy = c, or y = c/x.

 History of the hyperbola